proycon/codemetapy/README.md

 If you want to ship your package with the generated `codemeta.json`, then simply add a line saying `codemeta.json` to the file `MANIFEST.in` in the root of your project.

+## Acknowledgements

+This work is conducted at the [KNAW Humanities Cluster](https://huc.knaw.nl/)'s [Digital Infrastructure department](https://di.huc.knaw.nl/) in the scope of the [CLARIAH](https://www.clariah.nl) project (CLARIAH-PLUS, NWO grant 184.034.023) as part of the FAIR Tool Discovery track of the Shared Development Roadmap.